Skip to content

 Answer: $3,995.
 That’s about $12,000 in 2026 dollars.
 It weighed nearly two pounds and looked like a brick.

 Most people guess somewhere in the hundreds.
-Almost four grand for a phone in 1984 was staggering.
-Only Wall Street traders and Hollywood executives bought them.
-The DynaTAC became a status symbol in 80s movies precisely because almost nobody could afford one.
+Almost four grand for a phone in 1984 was wild.
+Only Wall Street traders and Hollywood bosses bought them.
+The DynaTAC turned into a status symbol in 80s movies for one reason.
+Almost nobody could afford one.

 26. How many minutes of talk time did the DynaTAC provide on a full 30-minute charge?
 (Medium)